Obesity: A Comprehensive Guide

 More than 1 in 3 adults in the United States have obesity.
 This condition significantly raises the risk of serious diseases including type 2 diabetes, heart disease, stroke, and certain cancers.
 The good news is that even modest weight loss can improve health outcomes.

-Healthcare providers typically use Body Mass Index (BMI) to diagnose obesity.
-A BMI of 30 or higher indicates obesity.
+Healthcare providers commonly use Body Mass Index (BMI) as a screening measure.
+In adults, a BMI of 30 or higher falls within the obesity range, but BMI does not directly measure body fat and should be interpreted alongside waist circumference, health history, and other health factors.
 However, doctors also consider waist circumference and other health factors when assessing weight-related health risks.

 Obesity affects people of all ages, from children to seniors.
 It can develop slowly over many years or sometimes more quickly due to major life changes.
 Understanding obesity as a medical condition helps people get better support and treatment instead of feeling blamed or ashamed.